flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210305-head-of-global-markets-tony-bedikian-citizens-bank-reacting-to-better-than-expected-jobs/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “While the labor market still has a lot of ground to make up, we are in a different place than we were a year ago and the economy seems poised for a strong rebound.”
+    While the labor market still has a lot of ground to make up, we are in a different place than we were a year ago and the economy seems poised for a strong rebound.

 ---
 379,000 jobs added to the U.S. economy in February.